 Burnt Store Meadows is a deed restricted community, which makes for a more uniform area and standards which community members must abide by.
 Restrictions include prohibition of commercial vehicles and RVs parked in driveways, anything parked in the grass, roofing material, and basic landscaping requirements.

 Burnt Store Meadows is served by multiple schools from elementary through high school, all located in Punta Gorda.
-The school district for elementary schools divides Burnt Store Meadows in half.
-The local middle and high school serve all of the Meadows area.
+The schools listed below are the standard district schools for the Burnt Store Meadows community:

 - Punta Gorda Middle School